gitere001/alx-low_level_programming/README.md

-This repository holds functions and programs in c programming
+This repository holds functions and programs in c programming language